tabreturn/tabreturn.github.io/_posts/2017-08-17-an_introduction_to_vectors_using_unity_--_part_3.md

 ## Replacing Components

-Unity includes built-in features for dealing with 2- and 3-dimensional vectors -- so when adding any components or code, you will need to ensure that you are using the variants relevant to your project.
+Unity includes built-in features for dealing with 2- and 3-dimensional vectors -- so when adding any components or code, you'll need to ensure that you are using the variants relevant to your project.
 Furthermore, Unity naming conventions tend to 'assume' things are 3D by default -- for example, the *"Rigidbody"* component handles 3D physics, whereas the *"Rigidbody 2D"* is for 2D physics.

 Select Nyan Cat and disable/uncheck the existing *Vectors (Script)* component; then add a Rigidbody 2D component using **Add Component > Physics 2D > Rigidbody 2D**: